Titan-C/pydmft/docs/twosite.rst

 are less capable of sustaining the metal solution and the system just drops into the insulating state.

-The evolution of the spectral function is demostrated in the next figures, accompanied by the plot of the self energy and the impurity Green function.
+The evolution of the spectral function is demonstrated in the next figures, accompanied by the plot of the self energy and the impurity Green function.
 It can be clearly seen that the self-energy has in general only 2 poles and the local Green function is in general a 4 poled function.